 During your retreat, you’ll be connected to fellow retreat participants via a WhatsApp group.
 If you don’t have WhatsApp, please download and install the app prior to arrival.

 Please bring an adapter suitable for Indonesian power sockets.

 Our venue has a rooftop co-working space that’s equip with communal desks, office chairs, fans and power.
 Standing desks are not provided.

 Can I bring my partner?

 Yes!
-Your retreat price is per room.
-If you'd like to bring along your significant other, please do.
-You can also bring a friend, but please note there's only one bed per room, so make sure you're happy to share your pillows :) We can accommodate a maximum of one extra guest per participant and a small surcharge applies.
+If you'd like to bring along your significant other, you can for a small additional surcharge.
+You can also bring a friend, but please note there's only one bed per room, so make sure you're happy to share your pillows :) We can accommodate a maximum of one extra guest per participant per room.

 If you need any assistance during your retreat, please reach out to Bronwyn at email@example.com

 A contact phone number will be provided during your stay.